react-native-community/cli/docs/autolinking.md

 - path to `native_modules.gradle` in your `android/settings.gradle`
 - path to `native_modules.gradle` in your `android/app/build.gradle`

-Another note: Dependencies are only linked if they are listed in the package.json of the mobile workspace.
+Dependencies are only linked if they are listed in the package.json of the mobile workspace, where "react-native" dependency if defined.
 For example, with this file structure:
 ```
 /root
   /packages